aeternity/protocol/channels/virtual-state-channels.md

 initial Virtual State Channel state has a `round=1`, any co-authenticated state would work.
-This will modify the Virtual State Channel token distribution but also provide the intermediary with a state one could use in the other on-chain State Channel with the other participant, if one is to provide there an older Virtual State Channel state.
+This will modify the Virtual State Channel token distribution but also provide the intermediary with a state one could use in the other parent State Channel with the other participant, if one is to provide there an older Virtual State Channel state.

 ### Deposit, withdrawal and snapshot